teja876/GettingandCleaningData/README.md

 ## gettingandcleaningdata

+---

 This is the course project for the Getting and Cleaning Data Coursera course.
-The R script, run_analysis.R, does the following:
+The R script, `run_analysis.R`, does the following:

 * Download the dataset if it does not already exist in the working directory
 * Load the activity and feature info